cristianoliveira/apitogo/README.md

 # apitogo
 <p align="center" >
 <img src="https://cdn.rawgit.com/cristianoliveira/apitogo/9112716a/apitogo.svg?q=1" width="150" align="center" />
 <strong>"An api to go, please."</strong>
 </p>
 <p align="center">Make a fake api without a line of code for development purposes</p>

 **Working in progress**

 Take a look on the desired features below.
 Help/suggestions are appreciated.

 Feel free to open an issue with any suggestion.

 # Motivation

 There are two motivations that made me create this project:

   - Prototyping SPAs.

-  Each time that I need to create a SPA for a API that was designed but still not implemented I need to create my on server to provide the data needed to test.
+    Each time that I need to create a SPA for an API that was designed but still not implemented I need to create my on server to provide the data needed to test.

   - Third Part APIs running locally

-  Each time that I have an project that relies on Third part apis I have problems to run it locally.
+    Each time that I have a project that relies on third part apis I have problems to run it locally.

 That's why I am working on this project so next time that I need some simple API I gonna just get an api to go.